foundersandcoders/old-playbook/workshops.md

 ## Catering
 - [ ] Ask Bes, otherwise the pizzas from the Co-op on Roman Rd are quite nice
 - [ ] Supply fruit, snacks, treat and drinks

+## Feedback
+= [ ] Get participants to complete a survey before they leave (see e.g. https://founderscoders.typeform.com/)